German ju-jutsu: Combat sport

 Several different competition systems exist.
 Considering that Jujutsu in certain other European countries has undergone modernization processes that have led to styles similar to German ju-jutsu, international competitions are possible.
 The German Ju-Jutsu Association was one of the three founding members of the Ju-Jitsu International Federation (JJIF, originally called the European Ju-Jitsu Federation, EJJF), which has focused on developing the sport aspect of Western jujutsu styles.
 The JJIF is now an international sport federation with national associations in over 70 countries.

-At the world level, there are two competition systems: The duo system involves a pair of practitioners (jujutsuka) from the same team demonstrating self-defence techniques against attacks randomly called by the mat referee.
-The fighting system involves one-on-one combat.
+At the world level, there are two competition systems: The duo (kata) system involves a pair of practitioners (jujutsuka) from the same team demonstrating self-defence techniques against attacks randomly called by the mat referee.
+The fighting (striking and grappling) system involves one-on-one combat.
 In the fighting system, three phases are distinguished, each with slightly different rules.
 The round begins in the distance fighting phase.
 Once a grab has been made, the second phase is entered and hits are no longer allowed.
 The third phase is entered when the jujutsuka are down on the mat.
 Switching back and forth between all phases is possible, that is, if the jujutsuka managed to stand up again, the first or second phase would recommence.